1: Christmas Tree

 4: Ugly Christmas Sweater Cake

 Ugly sweater parties are a hot party trend, so capitalize on their popularity with a cake.
 Use a Wilton sweater cake pan and decorate to your heart's desire.
 In fact, the worse this cake looks, the better - so don't worry about any mistakes!
-Here, the cake is decked out in pea green buttercream with piping gel snowflakes, buttercream stiching, candy ornaments, and some festive holiday lights at the neckline.
+Here, the cake is decked out in pea green buttercream with piping gel snowflakes, buttercream stitching, candy ornaments, and some festive holiday lights at the neckline.
 For a precise look, use cookie or fondant cutters or stencils to create your desired design.

 5: Christmas Yule Log